History of Vienna: Habsburg rule

-In 1556, Vienna became the seat of the Emperor, with Bohemia having been added to the Habsburg realm in 1526.
+In 1556, Vienna became the seat of the Holy Roman Emperor, with Bohemia having been added to the Habsburg realm in 1526.

 During this time, the city was also recatholicised after having become Protestant rather quickly.
 In 1551, the Jesuits were brought to town and soon gained a large influence in court.
 The leader of the Counter-Reformation here was Melchior Khlesl, Bishop of Vienna from 1600.